 I have a particular interest in prison ministry and visit a local prison.
 I enjoy walking, music, reading and visiting Kew Gardens.

 St Mary’s Administrator

 I was born in Lincolnshire and went to the local C of E primary school in a village called Friskney.
 I attended the church next to the school and was in the choir until I was 15.
 I came to London in 1975 and joined the BBC and worked there for 16 years, starting off as an office clerk and worked my way up to be Administration Manager at Ealing Film Studios looking after over 1000 staff, mainly the film crews.
 I left the BBC in 1992 when I had my second child.
 I joined St Mary’s church in 1991 and quickly became involved in the family life of St Mary’s, helping in the crèche then becoming a Sunday school teacher.
 I started working in the office here part-time in 1994.
-I now work 5 days a week and as you can imagine the work is very varied.
-As well as all the church and hall bookings I am often the first point of contact to people coming into church for a variety of reasons including baptisms, marriages and funerals, sometimes dealing with all three in the same day!
+The work is very varied, as well as all the church and hall bookings I am often the first point of contact for people contacting the church office for a variety of reasons including baptisms, marriages and funerals, sometimes dealing with all three in the same day!